Skip to main content

 Ambient sound adds subtle background audio behind your agent’s voice, making conversations feel more natural and less sterile.
 From office ambience to café sounds, these audio layers create a sense of presence.

-Access ambient sound settings by navigating to your agent, then the Voice tab, then Ambient section.
+Access ambient sound settings by navigating to your agent in the agent editor, then the General tab, then Sounds section.

 How It Works